hkharsharaju/Hotel-Management-Project-Django/README.md

 3. **Room Booking**:
     - Verified users can book rooms through the application.
     - The booking process ensures secure and efficient reservations.

+## Technologies Used

+- **Django**: A high-level Python web framework for rapid development and clean, pragmatic design.
+- **Python**: The programming language used to develop the application.
+- **SQLite**: The default database used for development and testing.
+- **HTML, CSS, JavaScript**: Front-end technologies for building the user interface.
+- **Bootstrap**: A front-end framework for developing responsive and mobile-first web pages.
+- **Git**: Version control for tracking changes and collaboration.
+- **GitHub**: Hosting for version control and project collaboration.